 What does your company need to do?
 What do you say to your clients and how do you advise them on what to do?
 Find helpful resources below to help you navigate making business decisions and evaluating obligations for you or your clients post-Wayfair.

 If you would like assistance in evaluating where you might have a collection responsibility, visit our Wayfair Risk Analysis page.

 We will add resources as they become available and if you have suggestions for resources to include please email us at [email protected] and we’ll check it out.

-Use this state by state guide to find links to each state’s initial guidance on how to proceed post-Wayfair, state resources such as FAQs for remote sellers, and any state activity such as going through a legislative process that impacts remote sellers.
-For example, Alabama’s entry is below.
+Use this state by state guide to find links to each state’s initial guidance on how to proceed post-Wayfair, state resources such as FAQs for remote sellers, and any state activity such as any proposed legislation that impacts remote sellers.
 Also find Federal activity in reaction to the Wayfair decision.